 The Neurological Institute at Children’s Hospital Los Angeles is working to help all children achieve their full neurologic potential.
 The Institute’s comprehensive program for disorders and conditions of the brain and mind seamlessly encompasses CHLA’s Divisions of Neurology and Neurosurgery, offering an interdisciplinary destination that houses all of the tools needed to diagnose and treat neurological issues, and the talented experts needed to fully utilize these tools.

-Ranked among the top 10 pediatric centers in the nation for Neurology and Neurosurgery by U.S. News & World Report, the Neurological Institute is run by Susan Durham, MD, MS, Division Chief of Neurosurgery, and Interim Division Chief of Neurology Tena Rosser, MD.
+Ranked among the top 10 pediatric centers in the nation for Neurology and Neurosurgery by U.S. News & World Report, the Neurological Institute is run by Susan Durham, MD, MS, Division Chief of Neurosurgery, and Chief of Neurology Shafali Spurling Jeste, MD.
 Institute physicians also work together with divisions and departments throughout the hospital, including Orthopaedics; Plastic and Maxillofacial Surgery; Radiology; Hematology-Oncology; Pathology and Laboratory Medicine; and the Center for Personalized Medicine.

 The Neurological Institute is patient-focused, exemplifying the concept that the best place for pediatric neurological care is a world-class hospital dedicated to kids.
 Our institution’s high patient volume leads to better outcomes—our physicians see disorders on a weekly basis that community hospitals may see once in a decade.
 The Institute focuses on getting children the right treatment in the right timeframe—because when it comes to a child’s neurological development, time is of the essence.
 Our physicians listen and work closely with patient families to determine the proper, personalized diagnosis and treatment for their child.